Gonzaga Bulldogs baseball: Pacific-10

 Gonzaga remained an affiliate member of the Pac-10 for baseball through the 1995 season, but never finished higher than runner-up in the North.
-The Bulldogs appeared in the division tournament six times (1986–1991) and hosted it from 1986–1989.
+The Bulldogs appeared in the division tournament six times (1986–1991) and hosted it from 1986 to 1989.

 West Coast Conference

 Following the 1995 season, the program moved to the West Coast Conference (WCC), which the majority of the school's athletic programs had joined in the summer of 1979.
 Also following the 1995 season, Pecarovich Field was renamed August/A.R.T.
 Stadium.

 Gonzaga initially struggled in WCC baseball, finishing fifth, eighth, and sixth in its first three seasons.
 However, after the WCC split into two four-team divisions prior to the 1999 season, Gonzaga finished second in its division in 1999 and 2000 and won the Coast Division in 2001.
 In the best-of-three 2001 WCC Championship Series, Gonzaga lost to Pepperdine 2–1.

 During the 2003 season, August/A.R.T.
 Stadium was razed to allow for the construction of the McCarthey Athletic Center.
 The team used Spokane's Avista Stadium until its current venue, Washington Trust Field and Patterson Baseball Complex, was completed prior to the 2007 season.

 Following the 2003 season, Steve Hertz retired after 24 seasons as the program's head coach, and was replaced by Mark Machtolf.
 Under Machtolf, the team qualified for three WCC Championship Series (2007, 2009, 2011).
-After losing to San Diego in 2007, Gonzaga defeated Loyola Marymount in 2009 to qualify for the program's first NCAA Tournament since 1981.
+After losing to San Diego in 2007, Gonzaga defeated Loyola Marymount in 2009 to qualify for the program's first NCAA tournament since 1981.
 In the Fullerton Regional, the team defeated Georgia Southern in its first game, but it lost consecutive games to Cal State Fullerton and Utah and was eliminated.
 In the 2011 WCC Championship Series, Gonzaga lost to San Francisco.

 In 2016, as a sophomore future major leaguer Eli Morgan was 10–3 with a 3.73 ERA in 16 starts, earning him a spot on the All-West Coast Conference (WCC) First Team.
 His 10 wins tied him for second-most in the WCC, and his 3 shutouts led the conference.
 In 2017, his junior season, Morgan compiled a 10–2 record with a 2.86 ERA in 14 starts, during which he struck out a conference-leading 138 batters (second-most in school history) in 100.2 innings (12.3 strikeouts/9 innings), and was once again named to the All-WCC First Team.
 His 10 wins again tied him for second-most in the WCC, and he tied for the conference lead with two shutouts.
 He was one of four pitchers in the country with more than one 15-strikeout games.
 He was also named Perfect Game/Rawlings First Team All-American, Collegiate Baseball Second Team All-American, three-time National Player of the Week, and five-time Rawlings WCC Pitcher of the Week.

 Conference affiliations

+Dates reflect baseball seasons, which take place in the calendar year after a conference change takes effect.